 - FCL: For Full Container Shipping, the customer has full control over the entire container, and goods are loaded and sealed in the container at the origin.
 This reduces the risk of damage or tampering during shipping as the container remains unopened until it reaches its final destination.

 - LCL: In LCL shipping, goods are combined with other goods, increasing the risk of potential damage or loss during loading, unloading and transshipment at various points along the way.
+More importantly, LCL cargo ownership requires "shared container supervision" with other shippers.
+If a problem arises during customs clearance of a shipment (such as document discrepancies), the entire container could be detained by customs at the port of destination, preventing other shippers from picking up their goods on time and indirectly increasing "joint risks."

 5. Shipping time: